the-frey/go-booster/README.md

 # Go!
 Booster pedal

 Project files for the Go!
 Booster.
+Note that the template in the board file is for the standard drilling that I use - you can ignore it, as it's not a visible layer for the sake of board export or manufacturing setup.

 Hopefully at some point I will remember to upload an offboard wiring mini PCB for the 3PDT switch you will need.